Economic Impact of Cancer

 - About 10% of children in the United States had no health insurance coverage in 2012.

-And according to Cancer Facts & Figures 2014, “Uninsured patients and those from ethnic minorities are substantially more likely to be diagnosed with cancer at a later stage, when treatment can be more extensive and more costly.”
-In fact, this leads not only to higher medical costs, but also poorer outcomes and higher cancer death rates.
+And according to Cancer Facts & Figures 2015, “Uninsured patients and those from ethnic minorities are substantially more likely to be diagnosed with cancer at a later stage, when treatment can be more extensive, more costly, and less successful.”

-This year, about 585,720 US residents are expected to die of cancer – that’s more than 1,600 people a day.
-Cancer is the second most common cause of death in the United States, exceeded only by heart disease.
+This year, about 589,430 US residents are expected to die of cancer – that’s more than 1,600 people a day.
+Cancer is the second most common cause of death in the US, exceeded only by heart disease.
 Cancer accounts for nearly 1 out of every 4 deaths in the United States.

 Contact your American Cancer Society any time, day or night, for cancer information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.